 - 2 tbsp hoisin sauce

 - 2 carrots, chopped

 - 1 head broccoli, cut into small florets

 - 4 green onions, sliced

-- Dump olive oil, chicken, soy sauce, hoisin sauce, rice vinegar, garlic, ginger, carrots, water and rice into Instant Pot in that order leaving rice to float on top of other ingredients.
+- Dump olive oil, chicken, soy sauce, hoisin sauce, garlic, ginger, carrots, water and rice into Instant Pot in that order.
+Gently stir the top just to ensure the rice is covered by liquid, making sure not to scrape the spoon along the bottom of the Instant Pot (too much stirring can cause the burn message).
 Place lid on and cook for 2 minutes on high pressure.

 - Instant Pot will take about 10 minutes to come to pressure then cooks on high pressure for two minutes.
 Do a quick pressure release and remove lid when safe to do so.
 Stir in broccoli, red pepper and green onions, then replace lid and let sit another 5 minutes.